 Taxis are not typically a good option considering the time and expense it will take you to get into Tokyo.
 A regular taxi will cost about 21,000 JPY and take around 65-85 minutes, depending upon destination and traffic.
 You can also reserve a fixed-fare cab in advance at MK Taxi, but it will still run you about the same price.

-Hot Tip: Don’t forget to use a card abroad that’ll earn you lots of valuable points – such as the Chase Sapphire Preferred® Card which earns you 2pts per $1 spent on ALL travel and dining purchases.
+Hot Tip: Don’t forget to use a card abroad that’ll earn you lots of valuable points – such as the Chase Sapphire Preferred® Card which earns you 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, and 2x points on all other travel purchases.
 This is our #1 recommended card.
 But – at the very least you’ll want to make sure you’re using a credit card that has $0 in foreign transaction fees!

 Tokyo International Airport, commonly known as Haneda Airport (HND), is about 14 kilometers south of central Tokyo, meaning that it’s more convenient to the city than Narita.
 An increasing number of carriers offer international flights to/from Haneda, and you’ll most likely land here if you’re arriving from other parts of Japan (most domestic flights use Haneda Airport).